hiddenalpha/DeflateAndInflate/contrib/build-using-docker/README.md

 sudo docker run --rm -i "${IMG:?}" sh -c 'true && cd dist && tar c *' | tar x
 ```

+WARN: Think for ABI compatibility!
+By default the dockerimage uses alpine linux
+      for compilation.
+Scroll down to "other targets" if you need to build
+      for other targets.

 ## Play around